The Remarkable Leadership of Thomas Paine

 A complete failure can change the world.
 Someone once perceived as a loser can inspire millions of people to do extraordinary things.
 Such was the reality of Thomas Paine.

 Today’s leaders have much to learn from Thomas Paine.
 Leaders would be wise to evaluate what allowed Paine to become such an effective change agent, considering the rate of failure for change initiatives.
-Furthermore, such evaluations could help motivate leaders to hone various leadership tactics and skills while also gaining insights regarding influence technique.
+Furthermore, such evaluations could help motivate leaders to hone various leadership tactics and skills while gaining insights regarding influence techniques.

 There is much information regarding Thomas Paine and his writings.
 However, there is little research regarding the assessment of his leadership and influence.
 Hence, this research will focus on the clues provided to us in the available literature regarding these topics.

 Leaders who wish to improve might be wise to assess successful leaders who came before.
 Confidence, courage, a clear vision, strong communication skills, and the ability to influence others are all central to the leadership of Thomas Paine and his ability to impact such dramatic change.
 Understanding how Paine was able to wield and implement the preceding might provide great insight into how a leader can impact both short and long-term change initiatives today.

 Thomas Paine’s life started rough.
 Paine was born on January 29, 1737, in Norfolk, England (Foner, 2020).
 With limited education, Paine’s life in England was marked by repeated failures in earnings, his two brief marriages, and numerous occupations where he was said to be either unsuccessful or unhappy (Foner, 2020).